Q: What is SPARK?

 Q: What programs does SPARK support?

-A: SPARK supports teacher salaries and materials for Music, Art, Science, Technology programs at all three schools, as well as Outdoor Science Education at for our 5th graders.
+A: SPARK supports teacher salaries and materials for music, art, science integration, robotics, engineering, technology and wellness programs at all three schools.
 Without SPARK, the simple truth is that these programs would be cut or severely scaled back.
 These programs help give our children confidence, foster creativity, and provide a breadth of experiences that tap each child’s unique talents while developing the self-expression and self-esteem needed to succeed in today’s world.

 Q: Who makes up SPARK?